uvarc/rc-learning/content/courses/python_introduction/variables.md

 ### Python Types

-Variables always have a __type__ even if you don't declare it.
+Variables always have a __type__ even if it is not explicitly declared.
 The __primitive types__ correspond more or less to the types handled directly by the hardware, specifically integers, floating-point numbers, and characters.
 Many languages define a number of other simple types including Booleans, strings, complex numbers, and so forth.
 Python defines several primitive types and has some built-in _compound types_.

 #### Integers